Quantification of Nonclassicality: Quantum-noise free measurements

 which defines the quadrature eigenstate, $| \psi \rangle \equiv | {x}_\varphi \rangle$, with the eigenvalue being ${x}_\varphi = \langle \hat{x}_\varphi \rangle$.
+In this case the electronic dynamics according to Eq.~\eqref{eq:occup-quadr} is purely harmonic, as in the case of the JC dynamics for a Fock state.
+The oscillation frequency reflects again the precisely defined value of the observable to be measured.

 This reproduces the well-known fact that the quadrature eigenstates are suited for QNF quadrature measurements.
-The severe difficulty in realizing this situation consists in the fact that these eigenstates represent the limit of infinitely strong squeezing, which would require an infinite amount of energy.
-Consequently, the perfectly squeezed states are unphysical ones.
+The severe difficulty in realizing this situation consists in the fact that these eigenstates represent the limit of infinitely strong squeezing, which requires an infinite amount of energy.
 Nevertheless, experimenters try to generate strongly squeezed states in order to approach this ideal situation.
 For example, recently a 10~dB reduction of the noise power of radiation has been achieved~\cite{prl-100-033602}, and even stronger squeezing was realized in the quantized motion of a trapped ion~\cite{prl-76-1796}.
 In this way one can suppress the noise effects in measurements significantly, but one cannot reach the QNF limit.